-I started my career as a teacher, completing my B.A. in Education in 1988.
+I grew up in Switzerland and started my career as a teacher, completing my B.A. in Education in 1988.
 I loved teaching in various settings, yet felt that I was especially interested in working with small groups.
 I realized that every student had something wonderful to offer.
+In 1992, I moved permanently to the United States and decided to return to graduate school in 1999 to become a therapist.
+I realized that my multicultural perspective actually became an asset in the therapy room, as I was able to see every person as their own cultural system.
+I believe each of us has a unique and interesting perspective and deserves to return to an authentic expression of Self.

 I completed my Masters in Marriage and Family Therapy at Virginia Tech in 2005.

 From 2005 until present, I worked in private practice, focusing on holistic care for clients.
 I completed my Certificate as a Nutrition and Wellness Consultant through AFPA in 2006, realizing how important healthy eating and healthy excercise is to well-being.
-I also received additional training in resolving trauma (sexual, emotional, physical) and in body-mind approaches to healing (EMDR and IFS) to assist my clients with underlying barriers to change.
+I also received additional training in resolving sexual, emotional, and physical trauma through body-mind approaches to healing.
+I’m trained in EMDR and am certified as an IFS therapist, having competed level III in 2012.
 A special interest to me is our brain and how recent discoveries in neuroscience help psychotherapists be more effective in their client care.